Bapt-Tech/VersusCountry/README.md

 30000
 ```
 4. Click on Register button
-5. follow the indications written on the screen
+5. Follow the indications written on the screen
+6. Enjoy the server !

 ### If you don't have the Minetest Game
 1. Click [here](https://www.minetest.net/downloads/) to be rediriged to the official Minetest